gevincen/Bible_Studies/Most_Holy_Faith_Part_1.md

 * they did everything whatever the law required but their hearts were never closer to God
 * Even after building the temple, Solomon built the temple, glory filled the temple but their hearts were not dedicated to the Lord
-* so God removed Tabernacle and also removed the Temple of Solomon I & II
+* so God removed Tabernacle and also removed the Temple of Solomon, I & II
 * In the NT God brings another method to bridge the gap between man and God
 * He brought Jesus Christ
 * JC is/became the one between God and man